About Procurement Services

 The directives and regulations require public bodies to follow detailed procedures for all procurement activities above financial thresholds.
 The thresholds are reviewed every two years.

-When the estimated value of a contract is expected to exceed the relevant EU financial threshold (currently £164,176), it must be advertised in the Official Journal of the European Union (OJEU), and rules that promote non-discriminatory and transparent competition must be followed.
+When the estimated value of a contract is expected to exceed the relevant EU financial threshold it must be advertised in the Official Journal of the European Union (OJEU), and rules that promote non-discriminatory and transparent competition must be followed.
+Note that values are for total contract value (ie for the full value for the term of the contract).

 European Procurement Directives specify timescales that must be followed and these are intended to ensure that reasonable time to respond to adverts and prepare submissions is given to interested parties.